 - Passenger cars regitrations: 145,377, which represents a figure of 34.93% less than in June of 2019.

 United Kingdom is among the ten countries where the greatest number of cars have been registered in the last year, in ranking of 137 countries based on number of vehicle registrations.

 A very useful variable for estimating the level of economic wealth enjoyed by British residents, when compared to the other countries in the ranking, is the number of vehicles sold or registered per thousand residents in the last year.
-With annual sales of 47.94 cars per 1,000 residents, 47.94 of them in the last month, United Kingdom, occupies 7th place, so, compared to the other countries in the ranking, its population has a good standard of living.
+With annual sales of 27.36 cars per 1,000 residents, 2.65 of them in the last month, United Kingdom, occupies 18th place in the ranking.

 Changes in British vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have grown since 2006, as 2,760,193 were produced that year as have the number of registrations per thousand residents, which that year numbered 45.53.
+Sales have declined since 2010, as 2,417,297 were registered that year, as have the number of registrations per thousand residents, which that year numbered 38.67.